 Jenny is a well-known Bristol artist who has used her creative skills to support NCT over the years.
-Apart from designing posters and flyers she recently did a painting of images from Nepal and donated it for auction at a recent fund raising event where it raised £500.
+As well as designing posters and flyers, Jenny recently did a painting of images from Nepal and donated it for auction at a fund-raising event, where it raised £500.

 Louise is from Australia.
-She is a musician and drummer.
-She has visited and volunteered at the New Life Centre several times.
+She is a musician and drummer who has visited and volunteered at the Newlife Centre several times.
 Since her first visit she has regularly raised money for the children there.

-Matt was a Physiotherapist who came to DNC and helped to mentor the in house physiotherapist and work with the staff to help promote the medical and holistic care of the children.
-During his time he also helped with the planning of new equipment and became close with all the children & staff at the centre.
+Matt was a physiotherapist who came to DNC and helped to mentor the in-house physiotherapist; he also worked with the staff to help promote the medical and holistic care of the children.
+During his time he assisted with the planning of new equipment and became close with all the children and staff at the Centre.
 He looks forward to his next visit.

-Dave volunteered for 5 months at the New Life Centre where he stayed in the volunteer’s quarters.
-During that time he made close relationships with the children and staff helping with homework, teaching English, playing with the children and joining in the life of the Centre.
+Dave volunteered for five months at the Newlife Centre, where he stayed in the volunteer’s quarters.
+During that time he made close relationships with the children and staff, helping with homework, teaching English, playing with the children and joining in the life of the Centre.

-Kathie and her husband Stephen wanted to volunteer abroad after they retired.
-They spent several months at DNC.
-They helped with homework – especially English and English conversation – played with the children and generally gave them quality attention; listening and encouraging them to express themselves.
+Kathie and her husband Stephen wanted to volunteer abroad after they retired, and spent several months at DNC.
+They helped with homework – especially English and English conversation – played with the children and generally gave them quality attention, listening and encouraging them to express themselves.
 Since returning to the UK Kathie and Stephen have raised substantial funds for NCT through their church.